REMEDY : BNSSG referral pathways & Joint Formulary

 Or see the local Vascular Directory of Services

 Many patients with vascular disease require emergency or urgent specialist care (see page 4 of the Directory above).
-Such patients should be referred as per these pathways by telephone, referapatient® or NHS e-RS RAS.
+Such patients should be referred as per these pathways by telephone, referapatient® or NHS e-RS Triage service.
 The specialist service during periods of ‘surge’ will be consultant led and referrals for advice are welcomed.
 Patients are at risk of life or limb loss or stroke when urgent vascular intervention is deferred.

 Red Flags